rivory/go-stockx/README.md

 ## go-stockx

-go-stockx is a Unoficial Go client library for accessing the StockX API.
+go-stockx is an unofficial Go client library for accessing the StockX API.

 ## Usage :